 - Melt 2 tablespoons butter (do not substitute margarine) in a small skillet using low heat on stove till golden brown.
 Be careful not to burn.
 If any solids turn black, start over.
 Remove from heat and let cool slightly.

 - Start out by adding about 1 tablespoon of milk into the butter.
-Stir in 2 cups powdered sugar and beat till smooth, adding milk as you go in very small increments till spreading consistency.
-Because icing becomes thick as it cools, stir in a small amount of milk if necessary to make icing spreadable as you go.
+Stir in 1-1/2 cups powdered sugar and beat till smooth.
+Add milk as you go in very small increments until it is spreading consistency.
+Because icing becomes thick as it cools, stir in a small amount of milk if necessary to make icing spreadable.
 If you get it too thin, let it sit for a while or add more powdered sugar.

-- Leftover icing is good on graham crackers.
-(The Hastings tell me they like icing on animal cookies too.)
+- Leftover icing is good on graham crackers or animal cookies.